 Master of Science in Energy Systems

 Some of the most pressing global issues we face today are related to energy resources, conservation, and the effects of energy production and increasing worldwide demand.
-As a result, professionals with knowledge in the design, development, and usage of sustainable and marketable energy are currently—and will continue to be—in great demand.
+As a result, professionals with knowledge in the design and development of optimal methods to produce and utilize energy in ways that are both sustainable and marketable are currently—and will continue to be—in great demand.

-The MS in Energy Systems ALIGN Program integrates energy systems technology with business and financial planning principles.
+Northeastern University’s MS in Energy Systems ALIGN program offers students with strong quantitative and problem solving skills the opportunity to gain the knowledge and practical experience necessary to enter this high-demand field.
+The program integrates energy systems technology with business and financial planning principles.
 It will prepare you to lead efforts in the design, development, planning, and implementation of new energy generation investments, to realize energy efficiency improvements, and ultimately to have a lasting, positive impact on businesses, communities, the economy, and the global environment.

-As a student in this program, you have the opportunity to learn to:
+As a student in this program, you have the opportunity to:

 - Effectively integrate energy system development over a broad spectrum of technologies